restatedev/documentation/docs/examples.md

 # Examples

 Do you want to see Restate in action?
-[Here](https://github.com/restatedev/examples) are some ready-to-run examples for you.
+[Here](https://github.com/restatedev/examples) you find some ready-to-run examples.
 Pick an example from the list below and follow the instructions in the README to run it.

 ## Starter examples